SenseStageTeam/sensestage_documentation/_sensestage-v1/configuration-file.md

 related:
     - Connecting a MiniBee for the first time
     - Basic features of the firmware
+    - Assigning a MiniBee Configuration via OSC
 ---

-The configuration files for PydonHive use the XML format.
+The configuration files for PydonHive use the [XML format](https://www.w3schools.com/xml/default.asp).

-Example configurations are given in the xml files you find in the `examples/configuration` folder of the package:
+[Example configurations](https://github.com/sensestage/ssdn_python/blob/master/examples/configuration/) are given in the xml files you find in the `examples/configuration` folder of the package:

 The top level structure is: